timjzee/frankenstein-v2/README.md

 # frankenstein-v2

+## Acknowledgements and License information
+- Metadata from Shelley-Godwin Archive: Creative Commons 1.0
+- Text processing: Datamuse API

 ## next steps:
+- check attribution accuracy
+- optimize dataMuse calls
+  - word context:
+    - `sp=sametime` has a higher score than the mean of `sp=same` and `sp=time`, but it has a lower score than the mean of `sp=same&rc=time` and `sp=time&lc=same`
+    - maybe even use the word before prevline_part: in 56-0022 the mean score of `sp=be` and `sp=en` is higher than the score of `sp=been`, but when we include the previous word *have* as context, `sp=been&lc=have` has a much higher score than `sp=be&lc=have`
+  - if curline_part ends in a punctuation mark, ignore that mark when calling datamuse (the prevents incorrect separations)
 - add text from `<unclear>` tags
 - ~~add functionality for references to displaced text within same zone:~~
   - ~~scan zone for displacements in processZone,~~